-Students in grades 3 – 5 are invited to join characters Beat and Groove on an interactive journey exploring answers to the question: How does music move us?
+Students in grades 3 – 5 are invited to join characters Sound and Silence on an interactive journey exploring answers to the question: What is music?

 Teachers can mix and match in-person and online experiences that support their classroom goals and prepare students for a culminating concert where they sing and play along with the orchestra.